Spinach vs Lettuce - Health impact and Nutrition Comparison

-While both of these leafy greens are a little sparse in nutrients, spinach is more dense, consisting of 91% water.
+While both of these leafy greens are a little sparse in nutrients, spinach is denser, consisting of 91% water.
 At the same time, lettuce contains 95% water.

 The average serving size for both of these vegetables is one cup.
-For spinach that weighs 30g, while one cup of shredded lettuce is equal to 36g.
+For spinach, one serving weighs 30g, while one cup of shredded lettuce is equal to 36g.

 Protein and Fats